tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:forMeasure
 - Preferred Label: for Measure
-- Definition: Relates an MeasurementMethod to a Measure.
+- Definition: Relates a bdqffdq:MeasurementMethod to a bdqffdq:Measure.
 - SubClass Of: forDataQualityNeed; measurementProperty
 - Range [ owl:someValuesFrom bdqffdq:forMeasure ]
-- Comments: Use to link MeasurementMethods (solutions) to Measures (needs).
-Parallel concepts are forAmendment, forValidation, forIssue.
+- Comments: Use to link bdqffdq:MeasurementMethods (Solutions layer, see Figure 3 in Veiga et al., 2017) to bdqffdq:Measures (Need layer, see Figure 3 in Veiga et al., 2017).
+Parallel concepts are bdqffdq:forAmendment, bdqffdq:forValidation, and bdqffdq:forIssue.

 ********************